Payger/payger-merchant-javascript-sdk/readme.md

 ```js
 const merchant = new Merchant(environment, oauth2, basicAuth);
 ```
+You need to specify the environment (test or production).

 For reference here is described how to start oauth2 and basic authentication: